Deliacolaco/deliacolaco.github.io/_projects/03-retail-margin-pricing-optimisation.md

 ---
 # Retail Margin & Pricing Optimisation, Australian Retail

-The analysis found one loss-making segment where high costs—not discounting—were the underlying problem, and identified a single pricing tier responsible for **&#36;47,376 in avoidable margin loss**.
+The analysis found one loss-making segment where high costs, not discounting, were the underlying problem, and identified a single pricing tier responsible for **&#36;47,376 in avoidable margin loss**.
 It also showed that discounts above **30%** add almost no sales volume, supporting a recommended **20% company-wide discount cap**.

 [Read the full technical breakdown on GitHub →](https://github.com/Deliacolaco/data-analytics-projects/blob/main/retail-margin-pricing-optimisation/README.md){:target="_blank" rel="noopener noreferrer"}